dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 ## Input formatters

 Data in the request body can be in JSON, XML, or some other format.
 To parse this data, model binding uses an *input formatter* that is configured to handle a particular content type.
-By default, ASP.NET Core includes <xref:Microsoft.AspNetCore.Mvc.Formatters.JsonInputFormatter> and <xref:Microsoft.AspNetCore.Mvc.Formatters.JsonPatchInputFormatter> classes for handling JSON data.
+By default, ASP.NET Core includes JSON based input formatters for handling JSON data.
 You can add other formatters for other content types.

 ASP.NET Core selects input formatters based on the [Consumes](xref:Microsoft.AspNetCore.Mvc.ConsumesAttribute) attribute.
 If no attribute is present, it uses the [Content-Type header](https://www.w3.org/Protocols/rfc1341/4_Content-Type.html).